 The City's Safer Routes to School Resolution (2020) will lead to prioritizing funding for sidewalks where there are gaps between neighborhoods and schools.
-Upon annexation into the city, the land gap between Orange Center Elementary School and the Daleville neighborhood can be assessed for improvements to include Class IV protected bikeways and sidewalks.
+In the Plan Area, there is a land gap between Orange Center Elementary School and the Daleville neighborhood.
+When the land in this gap is voluntarily annexed into the city, it can be assessed for improvements such as Class IV protected bikeways and sidewalks.